chengsoonong/didbits/Management/apply-ml.md

 - Most numerical approaches usually require calculation of the gradient
 - Note distinction between objective function of the learning method, and the performance metric used for evaluating predictions

+In addition to the previous mathematical topics, when training a machine learning algorithm, we use matrix decompositions, vector calculus and continuous optimisation.

 ## Data lifecycle